 I thought about making a list like this for the University of Cincinnati, but half of their top-10 happened like 50 years ago!
 So I figured that since Xavier was now the big brother in the city of Cincinnati when it comes to college basketball, I might as well just make a Xavier list.
 I tried to limit the number of wins over Cincinnati because there are so many.
-Check out the best new sports betting sites out!

 A game Bearcats fans still complain about!

 Xavier got possession with seven seconds left after the ball came loose in a crash between Xavier’s Michael Davenport and Cincinnati’s Lou Banks.
 Referees said the ball came off Banks.

 The Bearcats were up by six with a minute left in overtime; Bearcats fans and Bob Huggins always seem to forget this and the final score was 90-88, Xavier.
 The game was UC coach Bob Huggins’ Shootout debut.
 The animated Huggins chased the referees off the court because he was just a loud-mouthed blowhard who liked to drink and lose in the first weekend of the NCAA Tournament!